efournier92/TaskTracker/README.md

 ## Project Structure

-### Design Philiosphy
+### Design Philosophy

 #### Approach

-- Given I always approach development with business specification in mind, I started the process by analyzing the requirements and laying out a set of simple [Feature Stories](#feature-stories).
+- Given I always approach development with business specifications in mind, I started the process by analyzing the requirements and laying out a set of simple [Feature Stories](#feature-stories).
-  - This allowed me to drive my development accoridng to more realistic processes.
+  - This allowed me to drive my development according to somewhat realistic processes.

-#### Back End
+#### Back End Choices

 - This represents a fairly vanilla implementation of a Rails 7 with a GraphQL implementation.
   - The theoretical intent being that another developer can easily dive into the codebase and find what they're expecting.

-#### Front End
+#### Front End Choices

-- In scope of this excercise, the components were kept fairly sparse.
+- In scope of this exercise, the components were kept fairly sparse.
-  - The same form component is used for to view, create, and edit, tasks.
+  - In the name of simplicity and to demonstrate reusability, the same form component is used for to view, create, and edit, tasks.
 - The Material UI library was pulled in to make the view look nice without much effort.
-    - _While this represents a large dependency, the philosophy was that, were this going to be a larger project with ongoing maintenence, we'd be happy to have all the benefits of this library at our disposal from inception._
+  - _While this represents a large dependency, the philosophy was that, were this going to be a larger project with ongoing maintenance, we'd be happy to have all the benefits of this library at our disposal from inception._

 ### Components